mlflow/mlflow-export-import/README.md

 #### Importing Notebooks

-* Partial functionality due to Databricks API limitations.
+* Partial functionality due to Databricks REST API limitations.
-* The Databricks API does not support:
+* The Databricks REST API does not support:
   * Importing a notebook with its entire revision history.
   * Linking an imported run with a given notebook revision.
-* When you import a run, the link to its source notebook revision ID will not exist and thus the UI will point to a dead link.
+* When you import a run, the link to its source notebook revision ID will be a dead link and therefore the UI link is broken.
 * As a convenience, the import tools allows you to import the exported notebook into Databricks.
 For more details, see:
   *  [README_point - Import run](README_point.md#Import-run)
   *  [README_point - Import experiment](README_point.md#Import-Experiment)
-* The imported notebook cannot be attached to the run that created it.
+* The imported notebook cannot be attached to the new run that it is associated with.
-* If you have several runs that point to different revisions of the same notebook, each imported run will be attached a different notebook.
 * You must export a notebook in the SOURCE format for the notebook to be imported.

 #### Used ID
 * When importing a run or experiment, for open source MLflow you can specify the user owner.
+* OSS MLflow - the destination run `mlflow.user` tag will be the same as the source `mlflow.user` tag since OSS MLflow allows you to set this tag.
-For Databricks import you cannot - the owner will be based on the personal access token (PAT) of the import user.
+* Databricks MLflow - you cannot set the `mlflow.user` tag.
+The `mlflow.user` will be based on the personal access token (PAT) of the importing user.

 ## Common options details